 The College provides support to those students who do not have current work experience to access work experience.
-It is also the responsibility of the students to arrange finding their own Work experience as part of their course.
+It is also the responsibility of the students to arrange and finding their own Work experience as a part of their course.

 The College undertakes due diligence with providers and takes reasonable steps to ensure that learning experiences are relevant, valid and related to the outcomes of the course.
-(Chapter B3 and B10 of the UKQC).
+(UK Quality Code for HE; Advice & Guidance- Work-Based Learning (2018)

-This Policy applies to all students of ICON College who undertake a period of period of work experience, paid or unpaid in a relevant workplace as an assessed part of their study.
+This Policy applies to all students of ICON College who undertake a period of work experience, paid or unpaid in a relevant workplace as an assessed part of their study.

-ICON College shall in accordance with its Health and Safety policy take steps to secure the health and safety of students undertaking work experience.
-The College will continue to build partnerships with external HSC organisations to expand our network for Work experience opportunities.
+ICON College shall in accordance with its Health and Safety policy take steps to secure the health and safety of students undertaking work experience

+The College will continue to build partnerships with external HSC organisations to expand the network for Work experience opportunities.
 The College is committed to enhancement of the student learning experience and has procedures to ensure that improvements are identified and implemented.
+(UK Quality Code for HE; Advice & Guidance- Work-Based Learning (2018)